Fall-2022-Classes/fa21-final-project-team-9/README.md

     1. Bad Ending - Player did not kill more than 25 zombies.
     2. Good Ending - Player killed 25 or more zombies.
     3. True Ending - Player killed 50 zombies without taking damage.
-    4. Last Stand Ending - Player killed 25 or more zombies in last stand mode.
 <br>

 ### Gameplay